rsokl/Learning_Python/Python/Module6_Testing/Hypothesis.md

 <!-- #endregion -->

 <!-- #region -->
-Here we have specified that the `size` value in our test should take on any integer value within $[0, 10^{10}]$.
+Here we have specified that the value of `size` in our test *should be able to take on any integer value within* $[0, 10^{10}]$.
 We did this by using the `integers` "strategy" that is provided by Hypothesis: `st.integers(min_value=0, max_value=1E10)`.
 When we execute the resulting test (which can simply be run within a Jupyter cell or via pytest), this will trigger Hypothesis to generate test cases based on this specification;
-by default, Hypothesis will generate 100 test cases - an amount that we can configure - and will evaluate our test for each one of them.
+by default, Hypothesis will generate 100 test cases - an amount that we can configure - and will execute our test function for each one of them.

 ```python
 # Running this test once will trigger Hypothesis to